BlafKing/BEP/README.md

 - Slots.AHK This file is ran when watching the player slots to detect when players join, when started, it initially sets the player count to 1 and adjusts it until the lobby is full, or the timer kills the script.

 - SlotsEmpty.AHK This file is ran once the 7 minute timer has passed and no players have joined, it's the same as slots.ahk except it doesn't set the player count to 1.

+Additional Info:
+This bot primarely uses image detection for many parts of the script, I have included all the pictures I used, but you will need to take your own screenshots for some of them.

 Discord BOT